SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

 Use the SAP Forms service by Adobe to manage print and interactive forms.
 For more information, refer to [SAP Help for SAP Forms Service by Adobe](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/sap-forms-service-by-adobe?q=xsd).

-To try out this feature with the Poetry Slam Manager, you have two options:
+To explore this feature with the Poetry Slam Manager, you have two options:

-1. Clone the repository of the Partner Reference Application.
-Check out the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch and enhance the application step-by-step.
+1. Clone the repository of the Partner Reference application.
+Check out the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch and enhance the application step by step.

-2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch, where the feature is already included.
+2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch where the feature is already included.

-The following section describes how to enhance the **main-multi-tenant** branch (option 1).
+The following describes how to enhance the **main-multi-tenant** branch (option 1).

 ## Architecture
 You can use the SAP Forms service by Adobe REST API to call the service from a cloud application, and the SAP Forms service configuration UI to customize rendering behaviour.
-Use the Adobe LifeCycle Designer to create a form.
+Use the Adobe LiveCycle Designer to create a form.

 1. **Adobe LiveCycle Designer**: Supports you in creating templates for interactive and print forms by providing a wide set of design functions.
 The created form is then uploaded to the Template Store of the SAP Forms service by Adobe.
 For more information, refer to [SAP Help Using the Adobe LiveCycle Designer](https://help.sap.com/docs/forms-service-by-adobe/sap-forms-service-cf/using-adobe-livecycle-designer).